 Report the sum of items 137 and 138 minus item 139.

-Worksheet 1.b—Balance Sheet
+A.1.b—Balance Sheet

 For each scenario used, input the loan balance projections in the various line items in this worksheet.
-Balances for loans held in the loans held for investment portfolio should be reported in the appropriate line items in the “Loans Held for Investment at Amortized Cost” and balances for held for sale or held for investment under the fair value option should be reported in the appropriate line items in the “Loans Held for Sale and Loans Accounted for Under the Fair Value Option” section.
+Balance projections for loans held in the loans held for investment portfolio should be reported in the appropriate line items in the “Loans Held for Investment at Amortized Cost” and balances for held for sale or held for investment under the fair value option should be reported in the appropriate line items in the “Loans Held for Sale and Loans Accounted for Under the Fair Value Option” section.
 MDRM codes are provided within the ‘Notes’ column for many of the line items.
 When applicable, the definition of the BHC’s projections should correlate to the definitions outlined by the corresponding MDRM code within the FR Y-9C report.
 Domestic refers to portfolios in the domestic US offices (as defined in the FR Y-9C report), and International refers to portfolios outside of the domestic US offices.

 Explain any M&A and divestitures included and how they are funded (liabilities, asset sales, etc.)